-Bristol is no Paris but it needn’t have to be crowned the city of love to have its fair share of romantic spots for a cheeky peck.
-From picturesque parks to places with enviable views of the city, check out these romantic spots in Bristol, that could be pretty perfect to kiss at, whether it’s on Valentine’s Day or not.
-Here’s your warning to get a bucket in case of soppiness overload.
+What Bristol does have is picturesque parks and secluded spots with enviable views of the city.
+So check out these romantic spots in Bristol, whether it’s Valentine’s Day or not, that are pretty perfect to share a kiss at.
+Here’s your last warning, however, to get a bucket in case of soppiness overload.

 1. Clifton Observatory

-Looking to impress?
-Head up to one of Bristol’s highest towers for panoramic views of the city to plant that first, or 1000 and something, kiss at.
+Looking to impress the one you love?
+Head up to one of Bristol’s highest towers for panoramic views of the city to plant that first, or 1000th, kiss.
 Plus, if you’re feeling a tad nervous about all the eye contact, at least you have an excuse to look at something else and can take in those epic views of the Clifton Suspension Bridge, Bristol and beyond.
 Plus, the viewing platform is great for cosying up with your loved one, watching the world go by from above.

 2. Brandon Hill

-Head to the top of Cabot Tower on Brandon Hill for more unbelievable views of the city, all for free.
-Towers can be rather chilly so this gives you that movie moment where a jacket is offered to the chillier of the pair, opening up the possibility of a kiss.
+Head to the top of Cabot Tower on Brandon Hill for even more unbelievable views of the city, all for free.
+Towers can be rather chilly so this gives you that movie moment to offer a jacket, or hope to receive one, opening up the possibility of a kiss.
 Although it’s probably not the place to take your date if they don’t have a head for heights…

 3. Castle Park